Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: The min-distance

 The \(\epsilon \ne 0\) can be similarly derived.
 It is important to stress here that despite the similarity of notation and the algebra, we have here a completely independent bound on an independent measure of non-Markovianity of a general dynamical map $ \Lambda_{S} $, as compared to the case of ``max-distance''.

 Similar to the case of ``max-distance'', here also, we have numerically studied the behavior of non-Markovianity for the amplitude damping channel.
 This is presented in the inset of Fig. \ref{jonmo-moder-}.
 The corresponding diagram for the phase damping channel is an inset of Fig. \ref{ph-damp}.
+The value of the optimized distance is very small ($\sim 10^{-3}$-$10^{-5}$).
+The size of the set used for optimization is not large enough in this case for the first significant digit to converge, despite the simulation taking long time.
+This leads to the oscillatory behaviour observed in the figures corresponding to ``min-distance".
+Nevertheless the envelope of the oscillations has an overall same behavior as that observed in the max-distance approach.